RoboJackets/robocup-firmware/README.md

 3) Build the project for the desired target.

+The default `all` target builds the `control` target and uploads the code.
 The `control` target is the firmware for the mTrain.
 The `kicker` target is for the kicker MCU to be uploaded to the mTrain.
 The `clean` target deletes the build directories for both robot and kicker firmware.

 ```
 $ make <TARGET>